Finite-size effects in the dependency networks of free and open-source software: Model fitting of the FOSS network

 The situation is quite the opposite for the network of incoming links, as Figs.~\ref{f1} \&~\ref{f3} show.
 Here the nodes draw in links to themselves, with all links being inwardly directed towards the nodes.
-It is quite evident that this network of incoming links is complementary in character to the network of outgoing links.
+This network of incoming links is complementary in character to the network of outgoing links.
 As a result, the richly linked nodes of the latter network are poorly connected in the former.
-In contrast to Figs.~\ref{f2} \&~\ref{f4}, which indicate that the rich nodes serve the network to an extent that is disproportionately greater than what a simple power-law behaviour would have required of them, one may discern from Figs.~\ref{f1} \&~\ref{f3} that the most richly linked nodes in the in-degree distribution display a behaviour that falls short of what might be expected of a fully power-law trend (the top nodes here ought to have accreted more links if a pure power law were to have been followed).
-In fact, the value of $\eta$ decreases across two generations of {\it Debian} releases, making it clear that the ability of the top nodes to acquire links becomes generally more enfeebled (and so it is that the deviation from the power-law behaviour becomes sharper).
-Beyond this qualitative observation, one may note that saturation in the network can be quantitatively determined by the parameter $\eta$, which, when $\mu = -1$, appears as a nonhomogeneity condition in Eq.~(\ref{logis}).
-The value and especially the sign of $\eta$ afford a precise quantitative means to differentiate between the directed networks of incoming and outgoing links.
+In contrast to Figs.~\ref{f2} \&~\ref{f4}, which indicate that the rich nodes serve the network to an extent that is disproportionately greater than what a simple power-law behaviour would have required of them, we see from Figs.~\ref{f1} \&~\ref{f3} that the most richly linked nodes in the in-degree distribution display a behaviour that falls short of what might be expected of a fully power-law trend (the top nodes here ought to have accreted more links if a power law only were to have been followed).
+So, decreasing values of $\eta$ over two generations of {\it Debian} releases, show that for a given number of links, $x$, the count of nodes, $\phi$, is reduced.
+It is then clear that the ability of the top nodes to acquire links in the in-degree distribution becomes progressively weakened (and so it is that the deviation from the power-law behaviour becomes sharper).
+Saturation in the network can also be quantitatively determined by the parameter $\eta$, which, when $\mu = -1$, appears as a nonhomogeneity condition in Eq.~(\ref{logis}).
+The value and especially the sign of $\eta$ afford us a precise means to distinguish the directed network of incoming links from that of outgoing links.
 The difference in the respective degree distributions in Figs.~\ref{f1} \&~\ref{f2} (or Figs.~\ref{f3} \&~\ref{f4}) underscores this fact.